 - In the menu that appears select Update & Security and then click on the Backup section to view the relevant options

-- In the right hand panel you’ll see a section entitled Back Up Using File History, and beneath this is an option to Add a Drive.
+- In the right-hand panel you’ll see a section entitled Back Up Using File History, and beneath this is an option to Add a Drive.

-- Click on the plus (+) symbol next to this and you’ll see a list of any external hard drives that are connected to your PC.
+- Click on the plus (+) symbol next to this and you’ll see a list of any external hard drives connected to your PC.
 If you have multiple drives connected then you can just click on the one that you want to use.

 - By default, File History creates backups of your files once an hour, but if you want it to start straight away then you can just click the button marked Back Up Now.

-- Making regular backups of your files can take up a lot of space on your external hard drive so there’s a second pull-down menu that tells File History how long it should keep all those backups.
+- Making regular backups of your files can take up a lot of space on your external hard drive, so there’s a second pull-down menu that tells File History how long it should keep all those backups.

 - You can also tell Windows 10 to delete older backups automatically, which will prevent your hard drive from filling up too quickly.

 - To view the folders in your User Account just go to the Users folder on your main C:Drive and click the folder that has your personal account name – ie C:/Users/Bob.